What is wardrobe drama?

 Wardrobe Drama depends on our response to circumstances to give it life

 In a situation where you might be embarrassed of shameful about how you look [and I’m not saying that’s a good state of affairs in itself], you have options as to how you respond.
 Having body challenges is no barrier to being a stylish, mature, competent professional woman.
-In fact many women rise above their challenge to stand out amongst their peers as leaders in their field and this applies as much to style and clothing.
+In fact many women rise above their challenge to stand out amongst their peers as leaders in their field and this applies as much to style and clothing as is does to education and hard work.

 So, in a situation where you have two woman with the same perceived body issues, those women can react in totally different ways.
 One woman can respond in the way we have just looked at, by rising to, and overcoming her situation.
 And the other woman could become a victim of her situation, always blaming her body for her lack of ability to look good, or as good as she wants.